Dwaysetya/fgo24-dom-basic/README.md

-## Create Personal Landing Page
+## Create Manipulation DOM

-This repository contains projects on how to create a personal website, focusing on documenting the external HTML and CSS structure.
-This project aims to make all information about your personal background easily accessible using a responsive and attractive web interface.
+This repository contains projects on how to create dom manipulation with javascript.
+This project aims to implement dom manipulation on html and javascript text.

-This website includes several main sections such as:

-Home: Welcomes visitors with a short introduction.

-About: Explains your background, education, and interests.

-Portfolio: Shows some of the projects or works that have been created.

-Contact: Provides information to contact me directly.

-This project is perfect as an exercise for beginners in understanding the basics of creating static web pages with HTML and CSS.

 ## Preview